Jocebc/BellaBeat-Analysis-/README.md

 ● How does it help you answer your question?

-● Are there any problems with the data?
+● Are there any problems with the Idata?

 Yes data has multiple limitations.Data was collected in 2016 so insights are not current.